tgherzog/apidocs/API_Data_Catalog.md

   instead of the entire package list.
 You will need to make multiple API calls to return the entire list, using the `limit` query parameter to adjust the response size, and the `offset` parameter to return sequential pages.
 A `limit` value of no more than 50 seems to provide reasonable peformance.
-The request below demonstrates how to return the 3rd page of 20 search results (i.e., datasets 41-60):
+For example, the request below demonstrates how to return the 3rd page of 20 search results (i.e., datasets 41-60):

   <https://datacatalog.worldbank.org/api/3/action/current_package_list_with_resources?limit=20&offset=40>